 {% include "partial/footer.html" %}

-This is,header.htmlandfooter.htmlThe content will be**inserted into the corresponding position of the current template file.
+Thus,header.htmlandfooter.htmlThe content will **be included into the corresponding position of the current template file.

-Pass variables: Make the included module more flexible.
+Passing variables: making the included module more flexible

-Sometimes, the public modules you introduce need to display different content based on the context of the current page.For example, a generic sidebar may need to know the current article's ID to display related articles.withPass variables to the included template:
+Sometimes, the public modules you introduce need to display different content based on the context of the current page.For example, a generic sidebar may need to know the current article's ID to display related articles.Now, you can usewithParameters are passed to the template variables introduced:

 {# 在当前模板中 #}